NASA gifs are out of this world

 Over the years, NASA has collected a vast array of photos and videos, and have recently decided to share some of the highlights with us regular folk on the internet.
-In October 2015 the space agency released thousands of photos from the Apollo missions on to Flickr (which you can see our pick of them here), and this week NASA have unleashed over 400 gifs on to GIPHY for your viewing pleasure.
+In October 2015 the space agency released thousands of photos from the Apollo missions on to Flickr, and this week NASA have unleashed over 400 gifs on to GIPHY for your viewing pleasure.
 Here are some of our faves.

 A collision between two black holes that happened 1.3 billion years ago creates gravitational waves that can still be detected today.